avielzecharia/riddles/index.md

 # Rise From the Ashes #️⃣
 $$HASH(x) = SHA256(x) \mod n$$

-- Find a collision with constant memory and linear time complexity
+- Find a collision with constant memory and linear time complexity (in terms of n).

 # Cover Me ! 🪖